Trusted WordPress tutorials, when you need them most.

 If your score is below 70, then don’t worry.
 The headline analyzer will show suggestions for improving the score and making your title more engaging to get more clicks and traffic.

 These are words that help trigger a psychological or emotional response from your target audience.
-When creating headlines, you can use these words to improve your headline score and boost their click-through rate (CTR).
+When creating headlines, you can use these words to improve your headline score and boost the click-through rate (CTR).

 A good mix of these words makes your title feel both relatable (common words) and intriguing (emotional/power words), encouraging more people to click to find out what’s inside!